jsal13/mlops_toys/toys/business_intelligence/metabase/README.md

 ## Status

-**Not Working.**
+**Working.**

 ## Description

-An example of metabase with postgres database.
+An example of Metabase including a postgres database.
 Uses jaffie-data tables.

 ## Quickstart